nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `add -sl s/1 2 3 l/1 2` add students with index 1, 2, 3 into lessons with index 1, 2.

-> :bulb: Lessons have capacities - and the command won't work if any of the lessons cannot accommodate all the students.
+> :bulb: Some lessons have capacities - and the command won't work if any of the lessons cannot accommodate all the students.
+(Lessons without capacity information will have no restriction on their capacity.)

-### Deleting students from lessons: `del -sl`
+### Deleting student(s) from lesson(s): `del -sl`
 {:.no_toc}
 Deletes students from lessons.